masadler/Recipes/_posts/2021-05-24-oven-roasted-vegetables.md

     7. Let it cook in the oven for 45 minutes and enjoy!

   notes_markdown: |-

+    Hokkaido pumpkin is also a great vegetable to be added to the plate.
+In this case, leave out the sweet potatoes to avoid having to many sweet vegetables in the mixture.
 ---

 Oven roasted vegetables are simple to prepare and a good way to use up left-over vegetables.
 Enjoy alone or with some dips such as hummus.